 This legislation is in place to make tenants feel more secure in their homes and prevent a landlord from evicting a tenant whenever they want without them having a breach in their tenancy agreement.
 Adding to this, in 2023, new legislation will come into effect which states a landlord doesn’t have the right to evict a tenant for no reason, abolishing the rules around section 21.

-A landlord will still be able to evict a tenant under section 8 if there was anti-social behaviour in a property such as a tenant intimidating neighbours, if there was damage to a property or if there were late rental payments.
+A landlord will still be able to evict a tenant under section 8 if there was anti-social behaviour in a property such as a tenant intimidating neighbours, if there was damage to a property, a fence or if there were late rental payments.

 This was after the queen’s speech in 2022 which said that there was a knock-on effect on the mental health of those who are able to be subject to section 21 and there should be a “better deal for renters” moving forward.
 Landlords will only be able to regain access to a property if there is a valid ground for possession.